Planning to hire employees in Canada? Here’s a quick guide

 3) Recruit through an EOR

-Hiring through an EOR allows your business to control the recruitment process, ensuring that you’re implementing the best hiring practices to find the right person for the role.
+Hiring through an EOR allows your business to control the recruitment process, supporting your hiring process with recommended practices to find the right person for the role.

 Onboarding employees in Canada